 The presentation of many psychosomatic disorders is culturally bound and cannot be understood in isolation from the original cultural, historical, and idiomatic stressors that are unique in their manifestations, and wouldn’t be understood unless they were put in their proper contexts.

 This led ACGME to issue a recommendation designating cultural psychiatry as a separate competency, along with the other six competencies needed in the training of the psychiatrist.

 Our SIG is concerned with shedding light on this aspect by introducing evidence-based knowledge and in the sharing of experiences of international psychiatrists of different backgrounds, as well as local psychiatrists who had the opportunity to work abroad and gain superior knowledge in dealing with different peoples from different backgrounds.

 Our SIG is also interested in shedding light on special global problems like the psychosomatic issues experienced by refugees, displaced people, migrant workers, and human trafficking victims.

-The co-chairs of our Global & Cultural Psychiatry SIG are Stephen Nicolson, MD, FACLP, and Adel Zaraa, MD.
+The current chair of the Global & Cultural SIG is Stephen Nicolson, MD, FACLP.